yarnpkg/berry/packages/gatsby/content/getting-started/migration.md

 1. Install the [ZipFS](https://marketplace.visualstudio.com/items?itemName=arcanis.vscode-zipfs) VSCode extension
 2. Make sure that `typescript`, `eslint`, `prettier`, ... all dependencies typically used by your IDE extensions are listed at the *top level* of the project (rather than in a random workspace)
 3. Run `yarn dlx @yarnpkg/pnpify --sdk vscode`
-4. Optionally commit the changes to avoid your contributors having to follow the same procedure
+4. Commit the changes - this way contributors won't have to follow the same procedure
 5. For TypeScript, don't forget to select [Use Workspace Version](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript) in VSCode

 ### Final notes